Florida Museum of Natural History: Ornithology

-The bird skin collection contains approximately 20,500 specimens representing at least 2,300 species.
-These are mostly study skins, but in recent years the division has prepared a large proportion of new specimens as flat skins or spread wings with associated skeletons.
+As of 2017, the bird skin collection contains approximately 25,000 specimens, representing at least 2,300 species.
+It contains specimens from 45 U.S. states and 77 countries, and represents 27 orders, 129 families, and 850 genera.
+These are mostly study skins but, in recent years, the division has prepared a large proportion of new specimens as flat skins or spread wings with associated skeletons.
 In 1992, the division also received a collection of approximately 3,000 skins.
-The skin collection has grown by 23% in the last five years.
-Also wide-ranging taxonomically, it represents 27 orders, 129 families, and 850 genera.
+The skin collection grew by 23% between 2002 and 2007.
 Rarities include skins of ivory-billed woodpeckers and extinct dusky seaside sparrows, passenger pigeons, and Carolina parakeets.

-The egg collection, consisting of 10,400 sets representing 733 species, is 11th largest in North America in number of sets and 15th largest in number of species.
+As of 2017, the egg collection consisted of 13,000 sets representing 733 species.
+It is the 11th largest in North America in number of sets and 15th largest in number of species.
 It represents approximately 90% of the species and subspecies of North American birds.
 The egg collection has grown by 1% in the last five years.
 It is cataloged in a card file that includes original collectors' data slips or page references to the collector's field notes.
 Especially well represented are sets from New England and Florida.
 The collection is rich in sets of raptor eggs, including bald eagles, ospreys, broad-winged hawks, red-shouldered hawks, crested caracaras, American kestrels, the Florida races of seaside sparrows and clapper rails.
 Rarities include sets of passenger pigeon, Carolina parakeet, and Bachman's warbler eggs.

-The bird sound collection, in the museum Bioacoustic Archives, with 20,500 cataloged recordings representing about 3,000 species, is the fourth largest in the world in number of species.
-In the Western Hemisphere it is the second largest in number of species and third largest in number of recordings.
-The sound collection is completely cataloged in an electronic database, and the sound recordings themselves were digitized over a five-year period beginning in 2009 with help from $446,000 National Science Foundation grant.
+The bird sound collection within the Bioacoustic Archives, has 27,500 recordings representing about 3,000 species.
+It is the fourth largest in the world in number of species.
+In the Western Hemisphere, it is the second largest in number of species and third largest in number of recordings.
+The sound collection is completely cataloged in an electronic database, and the sound recordings themselves were digitized over a five-year period, beginning in 2009, with help from $446,000 National Science Foundation grant.
 The sound recordings are available online.

 Geographical strengths include North America, especially Florida, and the Neotropics, with smaller but notable numbers of recordings from Africa, Australia, and Southeast Asia.
 Some taxonomic groups especially well represented are tinamous, trogons, woodpeckers, antbirds, New World flycatchers, wrens, New World wood warblers, and corvids.